ulampinoy/allanreyes/content/posts/hello.md

 ![Venice building facade painted with yellow](/images/venice-01.jpg)

 Hello, thanks for dropping by :)
-The site is under going an overhaul.
-Check back soon.
+My site is now going through an overhaul.
+Check back soon ;)

 Thank you!